nfuhs/get-started-elm/part-one.md

 As you  can see Elm even suggests that there is obviously an typo in our Main.elm file.
 If you ever tried to debug an Node.js application or any other large app you will sure see the value of this.

-#### What happened here exactly?

-Let's dig deeper into the code of the Main.elm file to make sure you understand Elm's underlying concepts before we move on:

 #### The structure of an Elm app

 Elm apps are structured after the **MUV** pattern: